 During Holiday Care and Summer Camp, the HTSACC program plans field trips in which all children enrolled on the day of the field trip are expected to participate.

-LUNCHES FROM HOME: Children will bring lunch for early dismissal, holiday care, and the summer program.
+LUNCHES FROM HOME: Children will bring lunch for early dismissal, Holiday Care, and the summer program.
 Please note that PTA lunch programs and school milk programs are not offered on half days or during holiday care.

 Please note – we have a 30-second microwave rule!
 Please do not send any prepared foods that need to be heated for longer than that, or require construction prior to cooking.
 These foods get very hot and can be dangerous for a hungry child!

 Having many children in the program with a variety of homework needs requires us to implement a homework policy.
 Homework takes place in a setting referred to as “Homework Club” which takes place after a period of snack and free play.
-HTSACC requires that staff provide a choice of active and/or relaxed free play period before the start of Homework Club.

 During Homework Club the HTSACC staff is responsible for ensuring that an atmosphere amenable to starting homework assignments is provided each day.
 However, the staff will not provide one-on-one tutoring for the children, nor will they be responsible for ensuring that any child completes all of his or her homework.
 Approximately 45 minutes each day will be set-aside for quiet homework time.
 Each site will determine the times for Homework Club and which age group will attend when.
 Please understand that we want your child’s afternoon to be a balance of homework and activities, so staff will not enforce students to finish all homework after the 45 minutes period.